Frequently Asked Questions

 - Assistance with daily tasks such as eating, taking medicines, toileting, and walking

 There are more than 7,500 adult day care centers in the U.S. that provide services to older adults, according to the National Adult Day Services Association (NADSA).
 For family caregivers, adult day care centers offer a break from constant caregiving duties and enable them to continue working without worrying about their loved one’s safety.
 Search here to find an adult day care center near you.

 If you are a senior care provider and have the authorization to make changes to your listing, follow these step-by-step instructions to claim your listing!

-Search for your listing by provider name, city, state, or zip code.
+Search for your listing by provider name, city, county, or zip code.

 - Once you have found your listing, click the “Claim Listing” button in the top right corner of the provider details box.